solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 * support for build promotion.
 * plugins/API for provisioning with Ansible or other tools.
 * better support for radiators.
 Provide sane templates for radiators out-of-the box.
+* installable.
+SaaS clouds ([CircleCI](https://circleci.com/) and others) are great for some teams, but for us this requirement is absolute.

 ## Getting things done